microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 }
 ```

 Once you have add marked your template as `isPreview`, you can see this workbook by adding `feature.includePreviewTemplates` in your Azure Portal Url.
 So your URL looks something like [https://portal.azure.com/?feature.includePreviewTemplates=true](https://portal.azure.com/?feature.includePreviewTemplates=true).
-(Include & between feature flags if also deploying your own gallery or redirecting to a github branch)